fhiso/legacy-format/serialization-redux.md

-1. Otherwise, if there is a *default namespace definition*, the IRI associated with the *tag* is the IRI of the *default namespace definition* concatenated with the tag.
+1. Otherwise, if there is a *default namespace definition*, the IRI associated with the *tag* is the IRI of the *default namespace definition* concatenated with the *tag*.

-1. Otherwise, the IRI associated with the *tag* is `http://terms.fhiso.org/elf/` concatenated with the tag.
+1. Otherwise, the IRI associated with the *tag* is `http://terms.fhiso.org/elf/` concatenated with the *tag*.

 {.example ...} Given the following namespace mappings dictionary entries: